marq24/emacberry.com/_docs/2300-osmoffline.md

 ## Map & Theme file location on your mobile device
 > NEED TO be REVISED (cause of Android 11 restrictions)

-By default, GPSLogger II create a subdirectory '**osm**' on your external Strorage (typically the internal emulated SD-Card) and create two sub folders '**maps**' and '**themes**'.
+By default, GPSLogger II create a subdirectory '**osm**' on your external Storage (typically the internal emulated SD-Card) and create two sub folders '**maps**' and '**themes**'.
 _On BlackBerry10 this folder typically can be found here: '/misc/android' - when you access your BB10 via the WiFi-Share function then the folder should be: /media/misc/android/osm_